 The mind, however, is unique to the person and is hidden from view or measurement.
 So, no one can really access what is going on with anyone’s mind.
 We depend on what that person will reveal.
 And that can be determined by a myriad of factors – from their fears to their trust or biases.
 And even if anyone can truly measure how a person thinks and feels, the knowledge or techniques cannot be applied to anyone else with any accuracy.
 No one thinks or behaves according to ethnic, national, or even religious commonality.
 It always boils down to their personal experience, their value systems, and their sensitivities, factors that are hidden deep within them and accessible to only them.

-So the best way to help a youth is to show them how to help themselves.
-This is a tall order, but it can be accomplished easily and effectively only if you learn how to communicate at that level – mind too mind – behind the reactive responses no matter how unsavoury or invasive these may seem to be.
+So the best way I, or any other professional, can help you is to show you how to help yourself.
+This is a tall order, but it can be accomplished easily and effectively only if we communicate at that level – mind to mind – behind the reactive responses no matter how unsavoury or invasive these may seem to be.